2Identify your title in the Canadian job market and find opportunities in your field

 Find opportunities in your field or sector

-To find labour market information, you can try the Explore careers tool developed by Job Bank.
+To find labour market information, you can try the Explore an occupation tool developed by Job Bank.
 Use the resources available to find out about wages, skills required, etc. for a given occupation.

-Click on “Occupation” in the dropdown menu, then enter your occupation and a city or postal code in the fields below.
-If you don’t know yet where you’ll stay, just pick any city and fine-tune your search later.
-Note that it can be tricky to find your job title in the list—review all options, ordered by NOC code instead of by “best match.”
+Enter your occupation and a city or postal code in the search boxes provided.
+If you don’t know where you’ll be staying yet, just pick any city and fine-tune your search later.
 If you know your NOC code, enter it directly.

 Select the applicable job title and click on the blue search button.
 You’ll be directed to a “Job Market Report” page for the given occupation in the given city.